Make Literary Magic Logo: Purple book with turquoise quill pen and golden flying figure emerging from the ink.

 Line Editing

 If you really want your story to sparkle, consider investing in a line edit.
-A line edit works on tightening your story at the sentence level.
-It will help you identify and address the places in your manuscript that might make your reader pause, or worse, take them out of the story.
-A line edit can really take your book to the next level and make a world of difference in how the reader experiences your story.
+A line edit happens after you’ve worked through any big picture blunders in your book and before you correct mechanical oversights.
+A line edit tightens your story at the sentence level and will help you identify and address the places in your manuscript that might make your reader pause, or worse, take them out of the story.

 Working with you was the best decision I’ve made for my writing.
 Your comments, advice, and critiques pushed me to improve in ways that I don’t think I would have done on my own.
 Thank you so much!